Over 70,000 citizens throughout the UK and Wales have knee replacement surgery each year.

 1. Seek support from a physiotherapist

 Within the first couple of days after procedures, senior citizens should consider participating in physical therapy sessions.
-Patients living in assisted living communities may have access to programmes with professional physiotherapists who assist them in regaining mobility in a healthy, safe manner.
+Patients living in our residential care communities may have access to programmes with professional physiotherapists who assist them in regaining mobility in a healthy, safe manner.
 Those living independently can also look into joining a care home that offers respite care services for temporary help with recovery.

 2. Be patient